develop-me/bootcamp--week-05--tooling/quiz/README.md

 It's not ok to do this as a team or to share answers with each other.

-Send your answers to your instructor in [markdown format](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and you will get a score and feedback on how you did.
+If you want your quiz marked (entirely option) sent it to your instructor by 1pm in [markdown format](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and you will get a score and feedback on how you did.

 ---